 It's also possible to specify an absolute URL (

-original content.
-In that case, the reference that is stored in the dref MP4 file
+the original content.
+In that case, the reference that is stored in the dref MP4

-will be absolute and the files can be stored separately (but the location of the
+file will be absolute and the files can be stored separately (but the location

 For more information on storing the original content, manifests or dref files in different locations, see Cloud Storage Reducing Latency.